RoseLeighton/HackableDEF/md/book.md

 analysis of hackable citymaking practices.
 This ‘governance’ aspect of hackable cities should be an important aspect of future research into this area.

+<div class="streams"><hr class="streams" />
+Most instances of hackable citymaking revolve around the organization of individuals in a collective or a public, usually through or with the aid of a digital media platform
+<hr class="streams" /></div>

 Another core issue in the debate about hackable citymaking lies right in the centre of the diagram: the collective.
 How and by whom is this